 Where will I find how a particular EU directive was transposed into national law?
-The easiest way is to use EUR-Lex.
-Use Advanced search and select Collection 'National transposition', enter the relevant directive and select the Member State whose national transposition measures you look for.
+Use the Advanced search in EUR-Lex and select 'National transposition' in the 'National law and case-law' menu.
+Enter the relevant directive and select the Member State for whose national transposition measures you are searching.